-The Campbell Collection in Durban features 18th and 19th century Cape furniture, artwork and indigenous cultural artefacts, while a window on the history and culture of 20th century Durban, with a focus on the freedom struggle, is showcased at the KwaMuhle Museum.
+The Campbell Collection in Durban features 18th and 19th century Cape furniture, artwork and indigenous cultural artefacts, while a window on the history and culture of 20th century Durban, with a focus on the Freedom Struggle, is showcased at the KwaMuhle Museum in the city centre.

 Durban's early settlements are replicated in the Old Court House Museum, while the Old House Museum provides an example of the architecture and furnishings of the Victorian era.
 Both are in the Durban city centre.